Testosterone

 MISTER T

-*** Our cells have a family of 30 (or so) enzymes, each of which converts DHEA into its own mix of “microhormones”.
-Each cell type employs its own selection of enzymes to “mix and match” an individual hormone cocktail for its maintenance and repair.
+*** Our cells have at their disposal a family of 30 (or so) enzymes, each of which converts DHEA into its own brand of “microhormone”.
+Each cell type employs its selection of enzymes to “mix and match” an individual hormone cocktail for its own maintenance and repair.
+As the DHEA supply falls, all cells begin to suffer from DHEA deficiency, but some tissues are more sensitive to “DHEA famine” than others, so the visible and symptomatic effects vary from person to person.

 EVERYBODY is in the game !

-The Baltimore Longitudinal Study of Aging deems the incidence of hypogonadism **** to be 20% in men over 60, 30% in men over 70 and 50% in men over 80 years of age (that may be a little optimistic!).
+We all, males and females, need, use and make Testosterone and we all, sooner or later, become Testosterone deficient, so we all develop some mix of symptoms and/or signs of hypotestosteronemia eventually.
+The Baltimore Longitudinal Study of Aging reported the incidence of hypogonadism **** as 20% in men over 60, 30% in men over 70 and 50% in men over 80 years of age .

 **** I hate the term “Hypogonadism”: the problem is low testosterone, not low gonads !

-So: what happens in testosterone deficiency?
+SO: what happens in T deficiency?

 (1) Nuisance-value symptoms: